lsst-dm/dm_dev_guide/stack/adding-a-new-package.rst

 .. image:: /_static/build-ci/github_merge_button_settings.png

-2. Configure ``master`` branch to enable protections.
+2. Configure ``main`` branch to enable protections.
 For ``afw`` this is located at https://github.com/lsst/afw/settings/branches/ and can also be found from the "Branches" sidebar item on the settings screen.
-In the "Branch protection rules" section of that page you will have to click on "Add rule" to create a rule for ``master``.
+In the "Branch protection rules" section of that page you will have to click on "Add rule" to create a rule for ``main``.
-Add in ``master`` as the branch name pattern and then enable status checks and require that branches be up to date before merging.
+Add in ``main`` as the branch name pattern and then enable status checks and require that branches be up to date before merging.
 Administrators must be included in these protections since it's all too easy to make a mistake without realizing you have special override powers.
 With checks enabled people will be able to use the GitHub merge button on Pull Requests and know that the :ref:`standard process <workflow-code-review-merge>` is being adhered to.